Remit and structure

 The Presidium decides on the major positions in terms of municipal policies.
 Its members are full-time and honorary representatives of the member towns and municipalities - delegated by these in accordance with the results of municipal elections -, the General Manager plus coopted and advisory persons active on a state level and familiar with municipal self-administration.

-Currently, the Presidium comprises 33 voting and six advisory members.
+Currently, the Presidium comprises 33 voting and eight advisory members.
 All of them are automatically members of the Central Committee.